-For the provenance graph building task (or provenance task) the system must construct and label a provenance (phylogeny) graph for a probe image by finding the ancestor and descendent images within the world data set.
-Probes can be: a manipulated image (of any form), a base image or intermediate modified image (images with modified descendants in the world data set), or donor image (images whose content is inserted into a modified image in the world data set).
+For the provenance graph building task (or provenance task) the system must construct and label a provenance (phylogeny) graph for a probe image by finding the ancestor and descendent images present within the world data set; note that some images from the probe's whole genealogy graph may be missing from the world data set.
+Probes can be: a final manipulated image (of any form), a base image or intermediate modified image (images with modified descendants in the world data set), donor image (images whose content is inserted into a modified image in the world data set), or non-modified images.